trezor/trezor-suite/packages/styles/README.md

 ### Media queries

-First approach is useful when you need to change only single value.
-Following code will set `color` to red, from `xs` to `md`.
-From `md` and higher color will be same.
+First approach is useful when you need to change only a single value.
+Following code will set `color` to red when going from `xs` to `md`.
+From `md` higher the color will stay the same.

 ```tsx
 const myButtonStyle = prepareStyle(utils => ({